Frequently Asked Questions

 What are sanctioned activities?

 Sanctioned activities are those activities that are approved by Kiteboarding Australia or under their sanctioning policy.
-Sanctioned activities include events/competitions that are organised by the Kiteboarding Australia.
+Sanctioned activities include events/competitions that are organised by the Kiteboarding Australia, training, official social functions, committee meetings, fundraising activities and travel to and from these activities.
+Recreational kiteboarding, kite skiing, unpowered hydro foils and snow kiting are all included and covered on a 24/7 basis.

 Are external contractors covered?